HydraMeshnet/developer-portal/sdk/dac.md

 To access our SDK in your Flutter Android application, run our installer script, which does the following:

-- It downloads the necessary dynamic libraries and puts them at the right place.
-These files are required, because the SDK's crypto codebase is implemented in Rust and uses Dart FFI.
+- It downloads the necessary dynamic libraries and puts them in the right place.
+These files are required because the SDK's crypto codebase is implemented in Rust and uses Dart FFI.
 - It'll add our Dart SDK into your `pubspec.yaml` file.

-You just have to run this under your project's root on your Linux or MacOS (Windows is not yet supported):
+You just have to run this under your project's root on your Linux or macOS (Windows is not yet supported):
 ```bash
 curl https://raw.githubusercontent.com/Internet-of-People/morpheus-dart/master/tool/init-flutter-android.sh | sh
 ```